 Parents voluntarily place their children in Crisis Child Care by:

 Calling the Child Abuse Prevention Services office during regular business hour at 641.752.1730.
 Families may also be referred through human service agencies, health professionals, law enforcement agencies, schools, counselors, or clergy.

 Crisis Child Care staff recognizes that all situations are unique and assesses each case individually.

 Once approved for Crisis Child Care, a time and place will be arranged for staff and families to meet to secure basic family and medical information and care instructions for each child.

-Crisis Child Care is provided in registered child development homes or licensed child care centers.
+Crisis Child Care is provided in regulated child care homes.